Daquiver1/daquiver1/readme.md

 </a>

-💬 We can talk about football,ideas, music, world domination, history and the fine arts of philosophy.
+💬 We can talk about football, ideas, music, world domination, history and the fine arts of philosophy.
 I don't like talking about tech.<br>
 📫 Reach me on [linkedin](https://www.linkedin.com/in/daquiver/) and [twitter.](https://twitter.com/daquiver1)
 🎉 On some nights I play a tune or two on my guitar and on some days I speak the legendary tongues of espanyol.